njiang20/sort-o_OrangeBananas/README.md

 ## Bubble Sort
 **Best-Case Scenario:**
-* The best-case scenario for bubble sort is O(n^2) because even if a greater value is found while iterating through the ArrayList, bubblesort continues iterating.
+* The best-case scenario for bubble sort is O(n^2) comparisons and swaps because even if a greater value is found while iterating through the ArrayList, bubblesort continues iterating.

 **Worst-Case Scenario:**
-* The best-case scenario for bubble sort is O(n^2) because
+* The best-case scenario for bubble sort is O(n^2) comparisons and swaps for the same reason.

 ## Selection Sort